We are classed as a credit broker for consumer credit, not a lender.

 Keep in mind that these are not the only considerations lenders make when assessing your eligibility.
 Most providers have their own assessment criteria so a particular provider may give more weightage to certain criteria than another.

-Loan companies will assess how likely you are to be able to repay your loan.
-UK providers will judge the amount you can borrow and the interest rate you receive will be based on this assessment, which factors in your income, your financial assets (savings, investments, possessions of value, etc.) and your credit history.
+UK providers will judge the amount you can borrow and the interest rate you receive will be based on an assessment, which factors in your income, your financial assets (savings, investments, possessions of value, etc.) and your credit history.

 The amount your loan will cost you will be dependent on the APR that you agreed to when you took out your loan.

 Be aware that some lenders may charge upfront fees, and may include early repayment charges (ERCs) in their terms should you want to repay the debt early.
 Before taking out any loan, make sure you understand what the additional costs will be.
 Some common types of fees include:

 You can use our loan repayment calculator to help you work out what a loan may cost you.

 A lender will only provide a loan if they are reasonably certain it will be repaid.
 As your credit score helps lenders determine your level of risk, improving that score will help you qualify.
 Generally, the higher your credit score, the more likely you are to qualify for a loan.
 Your credit score may also impact the interest rate you're offered.

 You will need to present proof that you have sufficient income to repay the money borrowed, plus the interest and additional fees.

 When you ask a lender for any kind of credit, you will have to go through the application process.
 However, before you apply for a loan, it is important to review your credit report and your credit score so you can better understand what lenders might see when they pull up your details.